MicrosoftDocs/security/zero-trust/deploy/data.md

 #### Labels and classifications available to Office users on any device and manually applied to content

-Once sensitivity labels have been published from Microsoft 365 Compliance Center or equivalent labeling center, there are client apps that users can leverage to classify and protect data as it is created or edited, such as the native Microsoft Office built-in labeling client or the [Azure Information Protection Unified Labeling](/azure/information-protection/rms-client/aip-clientv2) client.
+Once sensitivity labels have been published from Microsoft Purview compliance portal or equivalent labeling center, there are client apps that users can leverage to classify and protect data as it is created or edited, such as the native Microsoft Office built-in labeling client or the [Azure Information Protection Unified Labeling](/azure/information-protection/rms-client/aip-clientv2) client.

 Follow these steps: